The Monarch Butterflies Leave Wisconsin Soon

 Fluttering From Flower to Flower

-Alas, I did will find the monarchs fluttering from flower to flower, stocking up on nectar to make their flight South.
+Alas, I did find the monarchs fluttering from flower to flower, stocking up on nectar to make their flight South.
 August and September are my favorite months to go out and find butterflies and photograph them.
 They generally sit on the flowers a little longer for me to photograph.
 Plus, I know just how special this generation is!
 They have a long trip to complete.
 They had better stock up.

 A monarch butterfly soaking up the afternoon sun on a sunflower.